A1033 road: Route details

 The route starts at the junction of the A1174 road and the A1079 road, heading east across the River Hull, and staying on the eastern bank of the river south towards Drypool.

 The section of dual carriageway between the A63 in Hull to the roundabout at Salt End, is designated as a trunk road, one of only two in the East Riding of Yorkshire.
-The trunk road section is maintained by Highways England, with the East Riding of Yorkshire Council maintaining the non-trunk route from Salt End to Withernsea.
+The trunk road section is maintained by National Highways, with the East Riding of Yorkshire Council maintaining the non-trunk route from Salt End to Withernsea.
 The road is the primary route connecting the north and York to the Port of Hull, and as such, the section between the A63 junction and the A1079 junction is subject to congestion.
 A small section of road into and out of the Port of Hull is an abnormal load route to and from Beverley along the A165 road.

 As the road runs eastwards by the Port of Hull, it has two cycle paths on either side.
 The northern path is for local access, but has a connection with the National Cycle Network Route 66, and the southern path goes into the docks and is part of the Trans Pennine Trail.

 As the road leaves Salt End, it cuts to the south of Hedon.
 The old road used to go through Hedon, but traffic levels prompted the building of a bypass in the late 1980s.